Nayeemdar/Nayeemdar/README.md

 Hi there, I am Nayeem Ahmad! 👋
-I am a Computer Science undergrad @GCET with experience from PROJECTS .
+I am a Computer Science graduate from GCET Jammu with experience from PROJECTS .

 🔭 I’m currently working on a FULL STACK WEB DEVELOPMNT  (https://nadtech.netlify.app)!

 🌱 I’m currently learning ML,AI and WEB DEVELOPMENT.
 I am really interested in the engineering behind deploying models in production to solve problems in real life.